weiserlab/ambuj/cs4222_project.md

 1. Try out different settings and discuss your observations.

 Next, please modify the program (nbr.c) so that two-way discovery (A hears from B AND B hears from A) can be completed in a deterministic manner within 10 seconds.
 You should choose settings so that the radio power consumption is “minimized”.

+You must include the following in the report (details instruction below in the document): a) the algorithm you have implemented b) the parameters chosen c) the maximum two-way latency observed - the radio duty cycle achieved

 ### Delay-tolerant Sensing and Communication